An Overview of Assault and Battery in Massachusetts

 Battery: is the harmful or offensive, unpermitted touching of another person.
 In contrast, assault and battery require some form of deliberate and unwanted physical touching of the victim.

-For a free legal consultation with a Criminal Defense lawyer serving Massachusetts, call (781) 740-0800
+For a free legal consultation with an assault and battery lawyer serving Massachusetts, call (781) 740-0800

 Other Common Assault and Battery Charges in Massachusetts